Do you need to hire a car during your stay in France? Then here are some links to get you started. By Lynette Eyb.

 If you're looking to hire a campervan or large car during the summer holidays – and in particular when the Tour de France is on – then book as far ahead as possible.

 Few standard car hire firms will have bike racks available for hire (but it's worth asking just in case), however you may be able to arrange this through a local bike hire shop, especially in popular road cycling areas such as the Alps and Pyrenees.
+Otherwise you can buy one relatively cheaply – see here.

 See also our page on driving in France.